builtbytim/builtbytim/README.md

 ## 🚀 Full-Stack Developer | Building the Future, One Product at a Time

 I'm a product-minded software engineer specializing in **full-stack development**, **AI/ML**, and **blockchain technologies**.
-I turn bold ideas into real, usable tools — from backend systems to sleek user experiences.
+I turn bold ideas into real, usable tools, from backend systems to sleek user experiences.

 ---